solana-foundation/developer-content/content/guides/getstarted/scaffold-nextjs-anchor.md

 ---

-If you have an idea to build on Solana or you want to participate in a Solana hackathon, this scaffolding guide can help you get a boilerplate codebase.
-So you can get started faster with important things like the Solana wallet adapter, web3.js, anchor etc., integrated and built-in, saving time and resources and providing a great foundation in further development.
+If you have an idea to build on Solana or you want to participate in a Solana hackathon, this scaffolding guide can help you get a boilerplate codebase with important things like the Solana wallet adapter, web3.js, and Anchor, saving time and resources and providing a great foundation in further development.

 This guide has four sections